PolarWizard/BorderlandsGOTYEnhancedFix/README.md

 ![Demo](images/BorderlandsGOTYEnhancedFix_1.gif)

 ## Known Issues
-- ~~FOV fix removes gameplay dynamics like the widening camera effect during running and the initial camera bounce when loading in~~ - **FIXED IN v3.0.0**
-- ~~Wierd graphics artifacting on left side of screen if resolution exceeds 21:9~~ - **FIXED IN v3.0.0**
-- Game will stretch image to fill screen if provided resolution is smaller than desktop resolution in fullscreen mode - **WILL NOT BE FIXED**
 - Changing resolution and fullscreen settings ingame will break fix - **WILL NOT BE FIXED**

 ## License